-Heidi Beidinger-Burnett Assistant Professor of the Practice
+Heidi Beidinger-Burnett Associate Professor of the Practice

 Her unique blend of education and experiences has culminated into a lifelong passion and sense of urgency to improving the quality of life for individuals who may not have a voice or the resources they need to be successful in life.
 Her primary focus is on the students of the Master in Science of Global Health program.
 This program is preparing the next generation of leaders in global health to think critically and analytically in order to solve problems around the globe.
 Although there are more leaders being trained in Global Health, the research suggests that the industry is still lacking qualified leaders.
 Fortunately, here at Notre Dame, we have the opportunity to train and develop students to be effective and passionate leaders.